Loopring/protocols/packages/loopring_v3/DESIGN.md

 An Exchange is allowed to freely set the fees for any of the above.
 However, for withdrawals the Loopring contract enforces a maximum fee.
 This is to ensure an Exchange cannot stop users from withdrawing by setting an extremely high withdrawal fee.

-Any function requiring a fee on-chain can be sent ETH.
+Any function requiring a fee onchain can be sent ETH.
 If the user sends more ETH than required (e.g. because the exact fee amount in hard to manually set) then the surplus is immediately sent back.

 ## Fee Model